 Eligibility for these programs varies by county, but they might be available for first-time drug or theft cases.

-Probation instead of jail
+Probation Instead of Jail

-Full dismissal
+Full Dismissal

-Possible with weak evidence, illegal searches, or procedural issues.
+A full dismissal is possible when there is weak evidence, illegal searches, or procedural issues.
 With the right defense, many state jail felonies do not end in jail time.

 Any felony conviction carries long-term consequences, even at the lowest level.
 You'll have to deal with the ramifications of having a permanent criminal record, which means you will potentially fail background checks, have difficulties getting a new job or apartment, and face restrictions on professional licensing.